Consumer Digital Empowerment Index

 How was the Index calculated?

+The study was conducted in two stages.
+To create the framework, we conducted Delphi research with 21 experts [1], from April to September 2022.
 This process identified the 10 consumption areas focused on in the study, the 40 key digital services in each area, the services’ weighting in the final Index, and their sustainability impact.

-We then surveyed 18,861 consumers online to be a weighted representation of Internet users across 10 EU countries.
+In September 2022, we then surveyed 18,861 consumers online to be a weighted representation of Internet users across 10 EU countries.
 We asked them to rate their experience of digital services based on:

 – Usefulness: how useful respondents find a service